Zainab's Procedure on

 Send a Message to Zainab

-We'll deliver your message to Zainab at her hospital bed.
+We'll deliver your message to Zainab as soon as we see her.